stagvant/BBDBG/README.md

 ![BB3](https://user-images.githubusercontent.com/131619524/235291313-fe7dbe84-cfb7-4ec4-9937-433bae424df7.jpg)\
 Congratulations you enabled the overworld debug camera!\
 Additionally while the debug camera is active all entities will freeze.\
-Skip is under the pause option which once selected and circle is\
-pressed will unfreeze for a few frames and then freeze again.

 ## TopMenuDebug option